 - Prof. David Holger, Chair IEA Governing Group

 - Prof. Damien Owens, Chair Elect IEA Governing Group abd president ENAEE (Europe)

 - Prof. Elizabeth Taylor, Deputy Chair Washington Accord, IEA

 - Er.
-Tan Seng Tan, Chair APEC Engineers, IEA, WFEO Executive Board member
+Tan Seng Chuan, Chair APEC Engineers, IEA, WFEO Executive Board member

 - Prof. Yashin Brijmohan, Chair WFEO Committee for Engineering Capacity Building

 - Eng.
-Martin Manuwha, President, Federation of African Engineering Organisations, FAEO, international member of WFEO
+Martin Manuhwa, President, Federation of African Engineering Organisations, FAEO, international member of WFEO

 - Dr. John Li, President Federation of Engineering Institutions in Asia and Pacific, FEIAP, international member of FAEO